Shadow and stability of quantum-corrected black holes

 It turns out that in preliminary stage the effective exterior spacetime is a quantum-corrected Schwarzschild spacetime.
 As collapse goes on, a quantum-corrected BH forms with the occurrence of horizon.
-In the late stage, the collapsing phase will be bounced to an expanding phase, resulting in a transformation from a BH to something similar to a white hole.
-Some observational effects on BH shadow and quasinormal modes are also investigated and are compared to the Schwarzschild case.
+In the late stage, the collapsing phase will be bounced to an expanding phase, resulting in a transformation from a BH to a white hole.
+Moreover the global causal structure of the maximal extension of the quantum-corrected Schwarzschild spacetime has been studied in~\cite{Lewandowski:2022zce}.